ibm-cloud-docs/vpc/block_storage_vpc_bandwidth.md

 | `volume-b`| 15,000 | 1,966 Mbps |  45% | 1,640 Mbps |
 | `volume-c`|  9,000 | 1,179 Mbps |  27% | 983.5 Mbps |
 | All data volumes | N/A |4,324 Mbps | 100% | 3,607 Mbps |
-{: caption="Table 3.
-Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}
+{: caption="Volume bandwidth allocation with 3 data volumes." caption-side="bottom"}

 If you provision and attach a 4th data volume with the general-purpose profile and capacity of 2,000 GB, the bandwidth allocation changes again.
 Table 4 shows the 4 attached volumes with their provisioned throughput limits in the 3rd column.